 The program takes the examination of injustice in our schools and the promotion of equity and access of opportunity in and through educational scholarship as a core ideal.
 Teaching, learning, and schooling affects not only the lives and futures of individual children, but also their families, the local communities in which children live, and the national and international communities we all share.
 This program aspires to an ideal of scholarship that examines an expansive range of educational possibilities and consequences.

 The doctoral (PhD) program in special education prepares individuals for research and teaching positions in higher education; policymaking positions in state and federal government; and consultation positions in professional education.
 All PhD students actively engage in small and large-scale applied research projects with internationally recognized experts in special education:

-Focused on the development, implementation and generation of improved outcomes in the organization and management of K–12 education with choice of 5 areas of emphasis:
+Focused on the development, implementation, and generation of improved outcomes in the organization and management of K–12 education with choice of five areas of emphasis:

 Licensures and Endorsements

-Curriculum and Teacher Education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.
+Curriculum and teacher education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.

-- Master (MS) program for those who have a teaching license want to add to their knowledge by adding endorsements and acquiring the latest in scholarship on teaching.
+- Master (MS) program for those who have a teaching license and want to add to their knowledge by adding endorsements and acquiring the latest in scholarship on teaching.

 - English for Speakers of Other Languages (ESOL)

-- New/additional subject area endorsements (e.g. Math)
+- New/additional subject area endorsements (e.g., math)

-- Instructional level license (Elementary multiple subjects or mid-high school subject areas)
+- Instructional level license (elementary multiple subjects or mid-high school subject areas)

 Are you looking to add to your Oregon teaching license by developing skills in teaching reading?
 The University of Oregon has a unique program that offers you two options designed to serve your choice of goals.
-Reading Literacy Leadership is focused on systems-level reading/literacy planning and implementation, data management, and organization.
+Reading literacy leadership is focused on systems-level reading/literacy planning and implementation, data management, and organization.
 Offered through hybrid, online learning.
-Reading Multilingual/Multicultural offers a linguistically and culturally inclusive approach to literacy education and requires several campus-based courses.
+Reading multilingual/multicultural offers a linguistically and culturally inclusive approach to literacy education and requires several campus-based courses.

 Special Education Licensure/Endorsement (K–12, early intervention or endorsement only for current teachers)

-The K–12 special education licensure/endorsement programs prepare professionals to work with children identified as needing special education services in elementary, middle and secondary schools, as well as to assist families and students to identify and achieve their postschool goals by providing the necessary skills and knowledge to access post-school resources.
+The K–12 special education licensure/endorsement programs prepare professionals to work with children identified as needing special education services in elementary, middle, and secondary schools, as well as to assist families and students to identify and achieve their postschool goals by providing the necessary skills and knowledge to access postschool resources.
 Students in this program are prepared to provide quality educational services to students across a range of disabilities including students with learning disabilities, behavior disorders, autism, and developmental disabilities.

-The Early Intervention program is guided by a transactional philosophy that emphasizes the interactive nature of child-environment exchanges and the importance of these exchanges to a child’s developmental progress.
+The early intervention program is guided by a transactional philosophy that emphasizes the interactive nature of child-environment exchanges and the importance of these exchanges to a child’s developmental progress.
 This philosophy permeates the early intervention personnel preparation programs that include master’s and doctoral degrees as well as state-approved teaching licensure in Oregon.

 Early Childhood/Elementary and Middle/Secondary Licenses/Endorsement

-The University of Oregon offers a five-year program composed of a four-year bachelor of music degree in music education and a one-year certification program culminating in an Oregon Initial Music Teaching license.
-The Fifth-Year Certification program also includes a substantial portion of the coursework required for the master of music degree.
-Our graduate degrees offer intensive study in practical techniques for teaching, musical materials useful in all levels of education, educational psychology and philosophy, and research practices related to music learning.
+The University of Oregon offers a five-year program composed of a four-year bachelor of music degree in music education and a one-year certification program culminating in an Oregon initial music teaching license.
+The fifth-year certification program also includes a substantial portion of the course work required for the master of music degree.
+Our graduate degrees offer intensive study in practical techniques for teaching musical materials useful in all levels of education, educational psychology and philosophy, and research practices related to music learning.